 In fact, you may have heard plenty of people say that digital products don’t sell online anymore and that most consumers expect to receive their content for free.

-However, there are plenty of multi-million dollar businesses that sell purely digital products.
+However, the digital commerce industry is filled with multi-million dollar businesses that sell purely digital products.

 What is a digital product?